 Welcome to Saba, the smallest special municipality of the Netherlands and a rising star among the most sustainable travel destinations in the Caribbean.
 This tiny, 13-sq-km tropical paradise boasts impressive sustainability initiatives, including a solar park that powers 35-40% of the island and a comprehensive recycling system.
 Visitors can explore the marine park encircling the island, perfect for diving enthusiasts, all while enjoying the island’s single-use plastic ban.
 The Rendezvous restaurant also showcases hydroponics farming, using 80% less water than traditional methods.

 In 2023, the Saba Bank gained recognition as a “Hope Spot” from Mission Blue, making Saba one of the most sustainable travel destinations for marine conservation.
 The island features the first marine lab in the Windward Islands, while the Sea & Learn Foundation offers engaging environmental projects, from night hikes to orchid studies.
-With lush hiking trails and abundant wildlife, Saba invites nature lovers to discover its eco-friendly charm.
+With lush hiking trails and abundant wildlife, Saba invites nature lovers to discover its eco tourism and eco-friendly charm.

 4. Singapore